How to Know If Your Pool Salt Cell Is Bad - 7 Warning Signs

 Warning: Always turn off power to your salt system before removing or inspecting the cell to prevent electrical shock.

 Regular maintenance extends cell life and helps you identify problems early.
-Clean your cell every 3-4 months using a 10:1 water-to-muriatic acid solution, maintaining your pool's pH between 7.2-7.6, and keeping salt levels stable between 3000-4000 ppm.
+Clean your cell every 3-4 months using a 10:1 muriatic acid-to-water solution (always add acid to water, never water to acid), maintaining your pool's pH between 7.2-7.6, and keeping salt levels stable between 3000-4000 ppm.

 Monitor your cell's amperage draw monthly during swimming season to establish baseline readings.
 Document cleaning dates and any performance changes to track deterioration patterns over time.